funmaker/eslint-plugin-indent-empty-lines/docs/rules/indent-empty-lines.md

 const defaultOptions: Options = 2;
 ```

 This rule accepts `integer` or `"tab"` string as option.
-It's a hint used in determining proper indent when
+It's a hint used to determine proper indent in case
 it can't be inferred from the lines around.
-If `"tab"` then indent is interpreted as tab character, otherwise
+If `"tab"` is specified then indent is assumed to use a single
-multiply of spaces is used.
+tab character for each indentation level, otherwise it is assumed to use given multiply of spaces.

 Bu default `2` spaces are used.